The 10 Most Impactful Landing Page Statistics

 If you are manually testing, accuracy can in fact be a challenge.
 However, as more split testing software becomes available, this will change.

 28. President Obama mastered the art of testing and raised an additional $60 million dollars for his last campaign using A/B testing (Optimizely).

 Your results may vary... but this is an example that shows testing works!

-Whether it's landing page optimization or tweaking your lead funnel you need to test regularly.
+Whether it's landing page optimization or tweaking your lead funnel, you need to test regularly.

 Your headline should reflect the page content, greet the visitor, and be specific.
 And it should be A/B tested to ensure it is optimized!

-Additional Landing Page Statistics
+General Landing Pages Statistics